docker-hy/docker-hy.github.io/pages/part1/section-6.md

 $ docker login
 ```

-Next you will need to rename the image to include your username and then you can push it:
+Next, you will need to rename the image to include your username, and then you can push it:

 ```console
 $ docker tag youtube-dl <username>/<repository>